 Our third-annual RockFire event was a huge success thanks to all the artists, sculptors, musicians, volunteers and spectators – and Mother Nature who gave us a perfectly beautiful day to celebrate.
 THANK YOU to all who made it possible!
 We are especially grateful that Eva Sollberger of Seven Days did a story on us!

 Thanks to Jeb Wallace-Brodeur and Letter10 Creative for their images used throughout the site.

-All proceeds to benefit the Millstone Trails Association’s ongoing efforts to preserve Millstone Hill’s historic quarries.
+All proceeds to benefit the Barre Granite Museum, and ongoing efforts to preserve Millstone Hill’s historic quarries.